CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/README.md

-# Accelerate Developer Productivity - Day 1 Hackathon
+# Accelerate Development with GitHub Copilot - Day 1 Hackathon

 Welcome to the DevSecOps Mastery with GitHub Hackathon!
 This event is your gateway to mastering DevSecOps practices within a modern application environment.
 We have crafted this hackathon to provide you with a robust learning experience focused on Contoso Traders, a hypothetical e-commerce company using a React front-end, .NET back-end, and various microservices and container services.